caius/caiustheory.com/content/post/2018-11-21-prefixing-git-branch-with-initials.md

 git branch --move --force cd/$(git current-branch)
 ```

-But computers are supposed to solve all repetitive work, including knowing how I am right?
+But computers are supposed to solve all repetitive work, including knowing who I am, right?
 Correct, my local user account knows my full name, so we can work out my initials from that.
-We can lean on the `id(1)` command to get the full name, then strip it down to just the initials.[^3][^4]
+Lets lean on the `id(1)` command to lookup the user's details then strip it down to just the initials.[^3][^4]

 ```shell
 id -F